 Visit any web design newsgroup or read any of the web authoring guides on the web and you will probably encounter a number of people proclaiming the evils of having a fixed width for your page layout and recommending that you use relative widths, or a liquid or elastic layout, instead.
 On the other hand, if you view the source HTML for some of the websites you visit, you will find that a large number of them use fixed widths for their page layouts.
 Which should you use?
 As we will find out in this article, the issue is not as straightforward as the proponents of relative widths make out.

 For the uninitiated, a fixed width is one where the width of the web page does not change no matter how big or small your visitor's monitor is.
-An example of this can be found seen in the Feedback Form Wizard Demo Site.
-The main content section of that site has a fixed width, and on large monitors, the section will appear in the middle of the screen surrounded by unused space.
+An example of this can be found seen on the Fixed Width Layout Demo Page.
+The main content section of that page has a fixed width, and on large monitors, the section will appear in the middle of the screen surrounded by unused space.
 On small monitors, or if you resize your browser below 800 pixels wide, you will have to scroll left and right in order to view all the content.

 On the other hand, a site layout that uses relative width will expand and contract to fit the size of your browser window.
 An example of this is thesitewizard.com itself.
 Notice how this article fills the entire width of your browser window, even if you maximize your browser window.

-The arguments raised in favour of giving your layouts a relative width or liquid layout usually revolve around the fact that such layouts yield pages that work regardless of the visitor's screen resolution.
+The arguments raised in favour ("favor" if you use a different variant of English) of giving your layouts a relative width or liquid layout usually revolve around the fact that such layouts yield pages that work regardless of the visitor's screen resolution.

 For example, a width of "100%" will always span the entire width of the browser window whether the visitor has a 640x468 display or a 1024x768 display (etc).
 In order to read your page, your visitor never needs to scroll horizontally, something regarded by most people as being very annoying.